By Maria Merola אריאל

 Why did our Messiah refer to himself as “The Son of man,” while he was here on earth?

 Romans 8:3 provides us with the answer.
 It says that Elohiym sent his own Son “In the likeness of sinful flesh.”
-This means that he came to represent sinful, fallen mankind!
+This means that he came to represent sinful humanity!

 The term “Son of man,” is used to describe our Messiah, in his finite, mortal existence, when he came to earth to die for us sinners.